Table of Contents

-Fixed Charge Security: When a debt is released after mortgaging a specific fixed asset, it is called fixed charge security.
+When a debt is released after mortgaging a specific fixed asset, it is called fixed charge security.
 A company cannot sell this particular asset to anyone until the debt is paid off or permission is received from the lender.
 In case a company is dissolved, the proceeds of the sale of this asset will be paid 100% to the lender.
-For example, land, financed vehicles etc.
+For example, land, financed vehicles, etc.

-Floating Charge Security: Sometimes debt is issued over assets which keep on changing in quantity and value over time.
-For example, it is floating charge on stock, receivables or cash in the bank.
+Sometimes debt is issued over assets that keep on changing in quantity and value over time.
+For example, it is a floating charge on stock, receivables or cash in the bank.
 In case a company is dissolved, the lender will get all the proceeds from the sale of a security.

-Payment to Government: Payment to government institutions always has priority over other payments.
-A company needs to clear the dues to government including Department of Zakat and Income Tax, GOSI Municipality, and others before making payments to any other unsecured creditor.
+Payment to government institutions always has priority over other payments.
+A company needs to clear the dues to government including the Department of Zakat and Income Tax, GOSI Municipality, and others before making payments to any other unsecured creditor.